Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

 The text to be sent as a SMS must be somehow encoded in messages.

-Either the default, very limited `alphabet of 7bit encoding <https://en.wikipedia.org/wiki/GSM_03.38#GSM_7-bit_default_alphabet_and_extension_table_of_3GPP_TS_23.038_/_GSM_03.38>`_ can be used, and then a single, regular SMS will contain up to 160 characters (knowing that the ``|^€{}[]\`` will have to be escaped and thus will count for 2 characters with this encoding), or at least one character does not belong to that alphabet and then the Unicode `UCS-2 <https://en.wikipedia.org/wiki/GSM_03.38#UCS-2_Encoding>`_ encoding will have to be used, and then only 70 characters will fit in that SMS.
+Either the default, very limited `alphabet of 7bit encoding <https://en.wikipedia.org/wiki/GSM_03.38#GSM_7-bit_default_alphabet_and_extension_table_of_3GPP_TS_23.038_/_GSM_03.38>`_ can be used, and then a single, regular SMS will contain up to 160 characters (knowing that the ``|^€{}[]\`` characters will have to be escaped and thus will count for 2 characters with this encoding), or at least one character does not belong to that alphabet and then the Unicode `UCS-2 <https://en.wikipedia.org/wiki/GSM_03.38#UCS-2_Encoding>`_ encoding will have to be used, and then only 70 characters will fit in that SMS.

-Should the message be longer than what can a single SMS carry for the relevant encoding, a multi-part SMS shall be used: the text will be split into as many SMS as needed (at least, up to 255 of them, each with a reduced per-SMS payload due to an UDH header being needed; with the 7bit encoding: 153 characters per SMS; with UCS-2: 67 of them), and they will be sent as separate SMS.
+Should the message be longer than what a single SMS can carry for the relevant encoding, a multi-part SMS shall be used: the text will be split into as many SMS as needed (at least, up to 255 of them, each with a reduced per-SMS payload due to an UDH header being needed; with the 7bit encoding: 153 characters per SMS; with UCS-2: 67 of them), and they will be sent as separate SMS.
 The receiver is expected to decode these headers, reassemble the messages correctly and present them as if they were a single, longer SMS.

-See also:
+Ceylan-Mobile automatically detects the relevant encoding and type (single/multiple) parts needed; the user just has to specify the text message that shall be sent.

-- a `Free Online SMS Length Calculator <https://messente.com/documentation/tools/sms-length-calculator>`_
+See also a `Free Online SMS Length Calculator <https://messente.com/documentation/tools/sms-length-calculator>`_.